|Support||Chat & Email|

 The cheapest that you can get CyberGhost for right now is $2.75 per month, but you’ll have to purchase the three-year plan.
 Monthly plans will be significantly more money at $12.99 per month, as you can see below.

 This is on the lower end of the price spectrum, particularly for the longer-duration plans.
-This makes CyberGhost one of many cheap VPN services.
+This makes CyberGhost one of many cheap VPN providers.

 The key question with pricing is always value, or what you get for your money.
 I’d say there are other VPNs that offer more value with certain coupons (see the ExpressVPN coupon for example).